 I got pregnant within the first two weeks he was home, and throughout the whole pregnancy felt no matter what I did, I could not prove to him that this was his child.

 Naturally, once he saw his son and the tell-tale trait of his side of the family, there was no denying it.

-His paranoia can range from driving along side large tanker trucks on the highway (I have learned to drive behind them or speed up to pass them), paranoia about neighbors or people in our community that might be terrorists, to even children who suddenly walk up or near him.
+His paranoia can range from driving alongside large tanker trucks on the highway (I have learned to drive behind them or speed up to pass them) to paranoia about neighbors or people in our community who might be terrorists, to even children who suddenly walk up or near him.

-The list is endless here with the paranoia, and sometimes I want to smack him upside the head and tell him how silly he is being on some things.
+The list is endless here with the paranoia, and sometimes I want to smack him upside down and tell him how silly he is being on some things.

-Nowhere in all this PTSD resource information can I find anything remotely pertaining to this.
-I like to think this is linked to the “no happiness” zone of PTSD because if we are happy, he is supposed to be and the “pod person” just can’t be happy at all.
+Nowhere in all this PTSD resource information can I find anything remotely about this.
+I think this is linked to the “no happiness” zone of PTSD.
+We are happy, as he is supposed to be, and the “pod person” can’t be happy.

-I can’t remember one single family get together or holiday/anniversary/birthday that hasn’t been ruined in the almost four years he has been home.
+I can’t remember one family get-together or holiday/anniversary/birthday that hasn’t been ruined in the almost four years he has been home.